List of awards and nominations received by Greta Gerwig

 Greta Gerwig is an American actress, filmmaker, screenwriter, and producer.
-She has received various accoaldes including a Golden Globe Award, two Critics' Choice Movie Awards and an Independent Spirit Award as well as nominations for four Academy Awards, three British Academy Film Awards, two Directors Guild of America Awards, and three Writers Guild of America Awards.
+She has received various accolades including a Golden Globe Award, two Critics' Choice Movie Awards and an Independent Spirit Award as well as nominations for four Academy Awards, three British Academy Film Awards, two Directors Guild of America Awards, and three Writers Guild of America Awards.

 Gerwig started her career as an actress before collaborating with her creative and romantic partner, director Noah Baumbach.
 She first acted in his film Greenberg (2010) for which she was nominated for the Gotham Independent Film Award for Breakthrough Performer and the Independent Spirit Award for Best Female Lead.
 She starred in his coming-of-age romance Frances Ha (2012), and served as a co–writer.
 As an actress in the film she was nominated for the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy and Critics' Choice Movie Award for Best Actress in a Comedy.
 She then took roles in Baumbach's Mistress America (2015), which she also co–wrote and portrayed Nancy Tuckerman in the Pablo Larraín directed historical drama Jackie (2016).
 That same year, she played a photographer in the Mike Mills family dramedy 20th Century Women (2016) earning several award nominations including for the Critics' Choice Movie Award for Best Supporting Actress.

 As a director, she made her solo freshman effort with the A24 coming-of-age comedy Lady Bird (2017), which she also wrote, earned her widespread critical acclaim and national attention.
 She received two Academy Award nominations for Best Director and Best Original Screenplay at the 90th Academy Awards which made her the first woman in eight years (and one of only five women in Oscar history at the time) to have been nominated in the former category.
 As a director she also earned a nomination for the Directors Guild of America Award for Outstanding Directing – Feature Film and as the screenwriter, she was also nominated for the BAFTA Award for Best Original Screenplay and the Golden Globe Award for Best Screenplay.
 She made her sophomore directorial feature with the period costume drama romance Little Women (2018), earning her nominations for the Academy Award for Best Adapted Screenplay and the BAFTA Award for Best Adapted Screenplay.

 Gerwig received worldwide acclaim directing her third feature, the fantasy comedy Barbie (2023), which she co–wrote with her partner Noah Baumbach.
 The film became the highest grossing film ever from a female director and a cultural phenomenon.
 She won the Golden Globe Award for Cinematic and Box Office Achievement and the Critics' Choice Movie Award for Best Original Screenplay.
 She also received her fourth Academy Award nomination for Best Adapted Screenplay as well as nominations for the BAFTA Award for Best Original Screenplay, Directors Guild of America Award for Outstanding Directing – Feature Film, and Writers Guild of America Award for Best Original Screenplay.